G

-A diaphragm pump (also known as a Membrane pump) is a positive displacement pump that uses the combination of a reciprocating action of a rubber, thermoplastic or teflon diaphragm, and a suitable valve on either side of the diaphragm to pump a fluid.
+A diaphragm pump (also known as a Membrane pump) is a positive displacement pump that uses the combination of a reciprocating action of a rubber, thermoplastic, or Teflon diaphragm, and a suitable valve on either side of the diaphragm to pump a fluid.

 Diaphragm pumps are a common site in many industries.
 There is an extensive number of construction materials available to produce a bewildering number of configurations to accommodate difficult fluids.